 The following chart provides some useful transition words to connect supporting sentences and concluding sentences.
-See Chapter 7 "The Writing Process: How Do I Begin?" for a more comprehensive look at transitional words and phrases.
+See Chapter 8 "The Writing Process: How Do I Begin?" for a more comprehensive look at transitional words and phrases.

-Table 5.1 Useful Transitional Words and Phrases
+Table 6.1 Useful Transitional Words and Phrases

-For Supporting Sentences above all but for instance in particular moreover subsequently also conversely furthermore later on nevertheless therefore aside from correspondingly however likewise on one hand to begin with at the same for avample in addition meanwhile on the time for example iii auditioli ineanwine contrary

-For Concluding Sentences

-after all all things in brief in on the to
+For Supporting Sentences above all but for instance in particular moreover subsequently also conversely furthermore later on nevertheless therefore aside from correspondingly however likewise on one hand to begin with at the same time for example in addition meanwhile on the contrary For Concluding Sentences after all all things considered in brief in summary on the whole to sum up all in all finally in conclusion on balance thus

-considered summary whole sum

-J up

-all in all finally in on thus

-Ū conclusion balance